 Ensuring quality early childhood education and development is key to building a foundation of healthy habits the child will take with them into their adult years.
-Risk factors, such as low birth rates, have been shown to have an impact on school readiness by neglecting brain growth and leading to adverse health effects including overweight and obesity.
+Risk factors, such as low birth rates, have been shown to have an impact on school readiness by neglecting brain growth and leading to adverse health effects including overweight and obesity20.
 Some examples can be seen below.

-Education Access and Quality SDOH Vulnerable Populations Impacted How the SDOH Impacts (Health Disparity) Literacy Racial and ethnic minorities Under educated The ability to read and proficiency in health literacy impacts one's overall health.
+Educa ation Access and Quality SDOH Vulnerable Populations Impacted How the SDOH Impacts Overweight and Obesity Literacy Racial and ethnic minorities Under educated The ability to read and proficiency in health literacy impacts one's overall health.
 The effects of low health literacy include poor knowledge on nutrition, partaking in harmful behaviors, and higher obesity rates.
-Establishing a health literacy foundation in childhood is essential to practicing and maintaining healthy lifestyle .
-Early Childhood Low income Early childhood development and education is a time from birth to kindergarten .
+Establishing a health literacy foundation in childhood is essential to practicing and maintaining healthy lifestyle 5 .
+Early Childhood Development (VPK) Low incomeBlack population Early childhood development and education is a time from birth to kindergarten 28 .
 Children begin to develop social and emotional skills and learn other basic skills.

-Development (VPK) Black Healthy development during this time provides the building blocks for economic and educational productivity and a foundation for lifelong health.
+Healthy development during this time provides the building blocks for economic and educational productivity and a foundation for lifelong health.
 Higher Education Low income Racial and ethnic minorities Students with disabilities Education level is a key factor in childhood overweight and obesity rates.
 Parents, especially mothers, with high education have better access to resources and practice healthy behaviors that provide a positive impact on childhood obesity-related lifestyles.
 Research has shown low parental education being associated with higher childhood BMI and increased risk of developing obesity.